Store cupboard essentials every kitchen must have

 2. Honey

-Honey is not just for toast or porridge, however delicious they are!
-If you love Chinese cooking, a drizzle adds that note of sweetness to counterbalance the hot and the sour.
-It's also great in dipping sauces, rather than using sugar, to counteract against the heat of chilli.
-In baking, it works a treat in a blueberry and honey cornbread.
+Honey isn't just for toast or porridge, however delicious they are.
+If you love Chinese cooking, a drizzle of honey will add a note of sweetness to counterbalance hot and sour flavours.
+It's also great in dipping sauces, working to counteract the heat of any chilli present.
+In baking, it can be the star of the show in cakes like Devonshire honey cakes and German Bienenstich cakes.
+It holds in moisture, making it perfect for soft cakes and biscuits.

 1. Tinned tomatoes

 It's really worth hunting out a good Italian brand of tinned tomatoes.
-The flavour will be more concentrated and less watery.
-You can now find tinned cherry tomatoes too, which are perfect for home-made pasta sauces.
-Just gently fry off a chopped onion, then add some garlic, then the tomatoes and a pinch of dried oregano, for a really quick pasta sauce.
+The flavour will be more concentrated, and the tomatoes will be less watery compared to cheaper brands and supermarket labels.
+You can now find tinned cherry tomatoes too, which are perfect for homemade pasta sauces.
+Just gently fry off a chopped onion, add some garlic, then pour in the tomatoes and a pinch of dried oregano for a really quick pasta sauce.

 These are the foods you should never keep in the fridge